File System

 R:1:0:1234567

-You should write a lot more test traces that are more complex than trace.txt which would test your file system code comprehensively.
-Try to examine all the corner cases.
+You should write a lot more test traces that are more complex than trace.txt, testing your file system code comprehensively.
+Remember to examine all the corner cases.

 Accomplishments

-You have gained hands-on experiences with the abstraction of inode, file and directory.
-In terms of code reading, you have finished reading library/file and tools/mkfs.c.
-You may also spend a bit of time reading apps/system/sys_file.c which serves all file system requests as a system process in egos-2000.
+You have gained hands-on experience with the abstraction of inode, file, and directory.
+In terms of code reading, you have finished library/file and tools/mkfs.c.
+We touched a bit of apps/system/sys_file.c when explaining mydisk_init, and you can finish reading this short file which serves all file system requests in egos-2000 as a system process.